QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for CHKE (72.73%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence CHKE passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for CHKE (-18.52%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+CHKE fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]